nicnolen/README-generator/README.md

   usage

   ## License
-  Permission to use this application is granted under the MIT license.
+  Permission to use this application is granted under the GNU license.
-  Click on the link for more information: [License Information](https://opensource.org/licenses/MIT)
+  Click on the link for more information: [License Information](https://opensource.org/licenses/GNU)

+  ## How To Contribution
+  contribute!